khemmyrick/Mineral-Cat-2/README.md

 # To Exceed Expectations!
 (Definitely Do These)
 1. Allow full-text search[x]
 	- Instead of only searching the mineral names, the site will search all fields in the database and display the names of the minerals that contain the search text. [x]
-	- Add option to restrict/expand text search?
-Not an element of the original assignment.[]

 2. Add more ways to filter.[x]
 	- Instead of just filtering by first letter and group, add one or more additional filters.[x](Use color attribute.)